fertlopus/AdaptiveANC/discovery/designdoc/System_Design.md

 2. Variability in car cabin acoustics and audio hardware can impact the efficacy of the noise cancellation.
 So the system should function effectively in cars with differing audio acoustics and audio system qualities.
 3. Challenges in acquiring real-world error data samples to improve the model due to the offline nature of the app.
 4. Differences in device processing capabilities could impact the performance consistency across various smartphones.
+5. Noise reduction may be less effective for some types of noise, for example, for high-frequency or variable noise.

 ---